mapbox/mapbox-gl-native/README.md

 - Double-tap to zoom in one level
 - Two-finger single-tap to zoom out one level
 - Long-press to reset north
+- Two-finger long press to reset the transform
+- Three-finger long press to toggle debug information